Malaysian Language Overview: Exploring the 137 Languages of Malaysia

 Wrap Up

 Overutilization of Malay and Malaysian English in Malaysia promotes the loss of native tongues.
-In some cases, the best we can do involves recording the endangered languages before they are gone for good.
+In some cases, the best we can do as a language company involves recording the endangered languages before they are gone for good.
 To continue your study of the languages of Asia, click the link below.

 By Ofer Tirosh